xhudec2/molecular-transfer-learning/README.md

 See [results/README.md](results/README.md) for detailed documentation on interpreting the results.

+## Models

+We do not provide any trained models in the dataset as they are large and take up a lot of space.

 ## AI usage
 During the development phase we used GitHub Copilot and other LLMs to speed up the process.
 We also used these tools for writing documentation and always checked the outputs.